Why would I need a proof of liability letter?

 "ADDITIONAL INSURED" coverage may be purchased for a club, camp, etc., and can be added to an applicant's or member's policy.
 This does not mean that the club, camp, etc., is covered against any liability that might arise due to its own negligence or act.
 It simply means that the club, camp, etc., would be covered for any vicarious liability arising from an accident caused by any applicant or certified member or insured non-USPTA member (as stipulated in paragraphs II and III).
 If the club is held negligent, it could be sued separately and would not be covered by the USPTA member's insurance and consequently still would need its own liability insurance coverage.

-The cost to add an "ADDITIONAL INSURED" to the liability policy is $100 per facility (a Certificate of Insurance is included).
-Recreational Coaches who purchase the coverage may add an additional insured for $125 per facility.
+The cost to add an "ADDITIONAL INSURED" to the liability policy is $100 per facility (a Certificate of Insurance is included) for Certified Professionals.
+Certified Tennis Instructors may add an additional insured for $200 per facility.
 The additional insured fee is neither prorated nor transferable and will cover the additional insured through the term of the policy year (from Dec.
 31 to Dec.
 31 of the next year).
 Payment must be received at the World Headquarters with the request for additional coverage.

 Paperwork for proof of additional insured coverage will take up to 48 business hours to be delivered via email in the form of a PDF; however, binder coverage will be in effect from the day that proper payment is received by the USPTA Insurance Department.